zhqu1148980644/TMP/leetcode/80-Remove-Duplicates-from-Sorted-Array-II.md

 }
 ```

-- Go one step further, the code can be simplified more
+- Go one step further, the code can be simplified further
 - The invariance: for every node `k` before `i`, `array[k] != array[k - 2]`
 ```c++